 "This is (the) second, relatively modest hike to fail this year," he wrote.

 Low-cost carriers such as Southwest Airlines did not raise fares, which may have hurt major airlines' ability to make the higher fares stick, said Morningstar analyst Basili Alukos.

 "There's always a lot of competition," Alukos said.
 "You've got low-cost carriers preying on weaker legacy carriers to pick up (market) share.
 I'd attribute the failure of the price increase to that."

-In the most recent round of quarterly reports, major airlines said they had seen greater demand, particularly from business travelers, who tend to pay higher prices.
+In the most recent round of quarterly reports, major airlines said they had seen greater demand, particularly from business travellers, who tend to pay higher prices.

-Business traffic rose 1.7 percent in December 2009, the first month of year-over-year growth since May 2008, the International Air Transport Association said on Tuesday.
+Business traffic rose 1.7 percent in December 2009, the first month of year-on-year growth since May 2008, the International Air Transport Association said on Tuesday.

-Still, IATA said evidence suggests some business travelers are increasingly traveling in economy seats, indicating recovery is still some way off.
+Still, IATA said evidence suggests some business travellers are increasingly travelling in economy seats, indicating recovery is still some way off.

 "We have to look for new ways to fly in a cost-effective manner," Alukos said of his own company's policy.